ost-cas-fee-adv-22-23/cas-fee-adv-qwacker-api/README.md

 Most calls to the API are required to be authenticated by [ZITADEL](https://zitadel.com).
 Accessing the list of "posts" or the "search" is possible without authentication.
-To create, like, unlike, or delete a post, the user must be authenticated.
+To create, like, unlike, or delete a post (or a reply), the user must be authenticated.
 The authentication is done via OIDC and the API expects a valid JWT token in the `HTTP Authoriztaion` header.